 In light of the issues with EPDs outlined above, you may add the missing impacts to the EPDs by creating a custom template that contains the EPD.
 There are already a few such templates in our template library which you can search for by typing in ‘EPD’ in the search field.

 If you’re unable to find the template you require, you can create your own custom template.
 We recommend cloning an existing template that is most similar to the material you’re trying to refine with the EPD so that you won’t have to do too much guesswork with regards to the missing inputs (i.e. installation/assembly impacts).
-After you’ve cloned the template (and rename appropriately), you just delete all inputs that have already been accounted for by the EPD and click on ‘Add EPD’ to add the EPD into the template.
+After you’ve cloned the template (and rename appropriately), click on ‘Add EPD’ to add the EPD into the template.

 If you wish to add only the transportation impacts for the EPD product to site, please use the following method.
 Note that this is only available for templates/projects using the eTool Default LCI source.